phamsonit/PhD_ssdps/README.md

 - 4%: the support of the pattern in the 2nd class,
 - 4.92857: the value of odd ratio of supports,
 - 3.75: the value of grow rate supports,
-- 0.22: the different of support,
+- 0.22: the difference of supports,
 - 1.50337-16.1576: lower confidence interval - uper confidence interval.

 For questions, bug or reports, please mail to: hoang-s.pham@uclouvain.be

 ## Authors

 Pham Hoang Son: hoang.s.pham@uclouvain.be

 Alexandre Termier: Alexandre.Termier@irisa.fr